amitmerchant1990/how-products-got-their-name/README.md

 ## Contribute

-Do you have some more products/projects to add which have interesting origin to their name?
-Please go ahead and add to this list.
+Do you have some more products/projects/companies to add which have interesting origin to their name?
+Please go ahead, add it to this list and raise a pull-request.

 ## License